Mary Portas: Career

 Portas is claimed to be one of the UK's foremost authorities on retail and brand communication.
 She regularly travels around the world advising on retail strategy and frequently lectures on the theme of brands and retail.
 Notably, Portas spoke alongside Neil Armstrong at the Cannes Palais Festivals in October 2007, and spoke at the Yorkshire International Business Convention with the Dalai Lama in June 2012.

-Notable career milestones

-Before the age of 30, Portas became a member of the board at Harvey Nichols.

-In 1997, Portas left Harvey Nichols to launch her consultancy business, Yellowdoor.
-When asked in a Radio Times interview why she left Harvey Nichols, Portas is quoted to have said "I wanted to create my own world.
-I wanted freedom."